arman000/marty/README.md

 Marty was originally part of a much larger project internal to PennyMac.
-We have split Marty from its original home with the goal of making it generally available as a platform for woring with versioned data and scripts.
+We have split Marty from its original home with the goal of making it generally available as a platform for working with versioned data and scripts.
 However, all of the rspec and cucumber tests are still in the parent and have yet to be ported.
 Also, documentation is sorely lacking.
 Hopefully, this will be rectified sometime in 2015.